← Back to Blog

 When the fee posts (or just before):

-• Call the issuer and ask for a retention offer — bonus points or a statement credit just to keep the card
+• Call the issuer and ask whether any retention offer is available — bonus points, a statement credit, or a reduced fee in exchange for keeping the card

-• If the offer isn't good enough: request a downgrade to a no-annual-fee version
+• If the offer isn't good enough: ask whether the card can be downgraded to a no-annual-fee version in the same family

 • If there's no good downgrade path: cancel